 The Georgia Policy Labs launched in 2017 with two education-focused policy labs: MAPLE (Metro Atlanta Policy Lab for Education) and CTEx (Career & Technical Education Policy Exchange).
 MAPLE focuses on K-12 education and partners with five of the six large school districts in the Atlanta metro area.
-CTEx partners with state education agencies in three states to address issues in high-school based career and technical education.
+CTEx partners with state departments of education in three states to address issues in high-school based career and technical education.

-In 2019, we drew on existing relationships between the Andrew Young School of Policy Studies and state agencies to expand the scope of the labs to include a broader range of programs and policies that touch the lives of Georgia’s children and families, such as nutrition, early education, foster care, and higher education.
+In 2019, we drew on existing relationships between the Andrew Young School of Policy Studies and state agencies to launch the Child & Family Policy Lab.
+The Child & Family Policy Lab examines programs and policies that touch the lives of Georgia’s children and families across agency boundaries, such as education, safety, and economic mobility.